-Furthermore, the bill amends existing statutes to ensure that the new provisions apply to all relevant insurance policies, regardless of where they are issued, as long as they are used by individuals residing or employed in Kansas.
-It also repeals certain sections of the Kansas Statutes Annotated that are no longer applicable due to these changes.
+Furthermore, the bill amends existing statutes to ensure that the new provisions apply to all insurance policies used within the state, regardless of where they are issued.
+It repeals certain sections of the Kansas Statutes Annotated that are no longer applicable due to these changes.
+The bill also specifies that nonprofit medical and hospital service corporations must adhere to the Kansas general corporation code and outlines penalties for violations related to coverage exclusions based on Medicaid benefits.
 The act will take effect upon publication in the statute book.

 Statutes affected: As introduced: 40-2, 40-19c09, 40-2407, 40-2411